The Orthologic of Epistemic Modals: Introduction

 \section{Introduction}

-Exploration of epistemic modals in the last decades has shown that they do not fit easily into the framework of normal modal logics or indeed into any modal logic that extends classical logic.
+Exploration of epistemic modals in the last decades has shown that they do not fit easily into the framework of classical modal logic.
 Following Yalcin \citeyearpar{Yalcin2007}, we can characterize the problem as follows.
 There is strong evidence that sentences of the form $p\wedge\lozenge\neg p$ or $\neg p\wedge \lozenge p$ (as well as variants that reverse the order) are contradictory: not only are they unassertable, but also they embed like contradictions across the board.
 To get a sense for the evidence, note the infelicity of the following: